Overview to funding for a higher education course

 - Allowing those taking Access to Higher Education Diploma courses to apply to the Student Loans Company to write off any outstanding 24+ Advanced Learning Loan on completion of their HE course.

-The funding for some healthcare courses is changing from September 2017 from the NHS Bursary system to a students loan system.
+The funding for healthcare courses changed in September 2017 from the NHS Bursary system to a students loan system.
 Find out more here.